-As of December 31, 2022, we had cash and cash equivalents of US\$231.4 million and fiat currency investment of US\$31.1 million in unlisted debt instruments, redeemable on demand.
+As of June 30, 2023, we had cash and cash equivalents of US\$130.2 million and fiat currency investment of US\$1.0 million in unlisted debt instruments, redeemable on demand.
 Since our separation from Bitmain, we have financed our operations primarily with cash flow from disposal of cryptocurrencies earned from principal business operations.
 We believe that our cash, short-term investment and anticipated proceeds from disposal of cryptocurrencies in connection with our principal business will be sufficient to meet our current and anticipated working capital requirements and capital expenditures for at least the next 18 months from the date of this prospectus.
+Our cash and cash equivalents decreased to US\$130.2 million as of June 30, 2023 from US\$231.4 million as of December 31, 2022, primarily attributable to the construction and purchase of mining fleets for our mining datacenter in Gedu, Bhutan and deposit paid to electricity suppliers.
 Our cash and cash equivalents decreased to US\$231.4 million as of December 31, 2022 from US\$372.1 million as of December 31, 2021, primarily attributable to our active construction of mining datacenters in North America and Norway, purchase of investment property assets through the acquisition of Asia Freeport Holdings Pte.
 Ltd. and investment in unlisted equity and debt instruments.
-Our cash and cash equivalents increased from US\$44.8 million as of December 31, 2020 to US\$372.1 million as of December 31, 2021, primarily attributable to the increase in adjusted EBITDA, which is a non-IFRS financial measure defined as earnings before interest, taxes, depreciation and amortization, further adjusted to exclude share-based payment expenses under IFRS 2.
+Our cash and cash equivalents increased from US\$44.8 million as of December 31, 2020 to US\$372.1 million as of December 31, 2021, primarily attributable to the increase in adjusted EBITDA, which is a non-IFRS financial measure defined as earnings before interest, taxes, depreciation and amortization, further adjusted to exclude listing fee and share-based payment expenses under IFRS 2.
 A reconciliation of profit/(loss), the most comparable IFRS measure, to adjusted EBITDA is set forth in "- Non-IFRS Financial Measures" above.